 4. Support The Gut Ecosystem - make sure digestion is working well from tip to tail and establish a positive gut-brain connection.

-Can you see now why adding in a supplement or taking out a food might not have solved the problem?
+Can you see now why adding in a single supplement or taking out a certain food might not have solved the problem?
 The body and brain are more complex than that.
 You need to work the system.

 Your Child Is More Than Their Diagnosis.

-Well, yes and no. There are certain genes that, when present and turned on make a child more prone to developing neurological symptoms.
+Well, yes and no. There are certain genes and SNPs that, when present and turned on make a child more prone to developing neurological symptoms.
 There does seem to be a genetic factor for ADHD in some cases.

 We know from Epigenetic research however that, to quote Dr Kenneth Bock, "genes might load the gun, but environment pulls the trigger".